Live Chat Now

 What Does a Medical Billing Specialist Do?

-Working for healthcare providers like hospitals, group specialty practices and outpatient surgery centers, medical billing specialists are responsible for managing the payment side of the relationship between the provider and the patient.
+Working for healthcare providers like hospitals, group specialty practices, outpatient surgery centers and in other patient care settings, medical billing specialists are responsible for managing the payment side of the relationship between the provider or healthcare facility and the patient.
 Their regular duties may include:

-• Managing payments: Billing specialists collect payments from patients and manage patient information to be sure it is kept up to date in the provider’s system.
+• Managing payments: In some cases, a medical biller will collect payments from patients and manage patient information to be sure it is kept up to date in the provider’s system.

 • Investigating claims: When insurance claims are denied or a patient has not paid a bill from the provider, the billing specialist will investigate and take the appropriate action to resolve the situation.

-On your journey to pursue a career as a medical billing specialist, you should plan to take a path that includes hands-on medical billing and coding training and education to help you enter the occupation, certifications that verify specific skills involved in this career and ongoing professional development.
+On your journey to pursue a career as a medical billing specialist, you should plan to take a path that includes hands-on training or medical billing and coding education to help you prepare to enter the occupation, and consider earning certifications that verify specific skills involved in this career, or contribute to ongoing professional development.

 The U.S. Bureau of Labor Statistics (BLS) notes that, while a high school diploma or equivalent plus some work experience may be enough to qualify for some positions, many require a postsecondary certificate, associate or bachelor’s degree.